Types of Insulin

 Hemoglobin A1c is a blood test that tells your child’s average blood sugar level over the past two to three months.
 This test measures the amount of sugar that attaches to hemoglobin, a part of the red blood cell.
 As hemoglobin travels through the bloodstream, it picks up sugar.
 The more sugar there is in the blood, the higher the results of this test.
 Keeping your child’s blood sugar and HgbA1c levels close to normal lowers his or her risk of developing diabetes problems.

-The A1c goal is <7.5% for children of all a
+The A1c goal is <7.5% for children of all ages.

 Because percentages may be difficult to understand, the HgbA1c values below have been converted into estimated average blood sugar.

 5.5 percent = 111

 6 percent = 126